-This scene is emblematic of this stupid film because it trades a sentimental ball of goo moment for a larger and more generous gesture.
+This scene is emblematic of this stupid film because it trades a sentimental ball of goo moment for what should have been a larger and more generous gesture.

-Also, one card says “And at Christmas, you tell the truth.”
-That’s ludicrous.
+Ludicrous.
 You no more tell the truth at Christmas than on Easter or Arbor Day.
-What a putz!

 This year, let’s delve into this kid, so precocious, so darling, and just so articulate!